Arita Ware Side Plates (Set of 3)

 • Small plates used in Japanese cuisine to serve side dishes

-• In modern times, can also be used as a catch-all or trinket dish
+• In modern times, they can also be used as catch-all or trinket dishes

 • They have been decorated with transfers, hand-painting and itchinmori techniques